recoveryhub/edition_template/paratext/docs/4-transcription-guide.md

 ### TEI files

 The example TEI/XML files in this template include `tei` in the filename.
-This is helpful, as it will keep your TEI-transformed Markdown filenames distinct from any other Markdown files in your edition.
-You'll notice that we skip having a genre code (`bk`, etc.) in the TEI/XML filenames to reduce the length somewhat.
-What you choose to do is ultimately up to you.
+This is not required, but is particularly helpful if your edition uses both TEI and Markdown transcriptions, as it will make your TEI-transformed Markdown filenames more visually distinct from any other Markdown files (though they'll be in different folders, regardless).

 ### Why are there files in this template that don't fit the file naming scheme?